adrsch/stride-pce/README.md

 ## Other changes:
 - A BulletSharp fork with a much nicer kinematic character controller and an API giving you way more control
 - Misc. quality of life things, some from Focus Engine
-- Default gravity can be set in GameSettings
+- ~~Default gravity can be set in GameSettings~~
+- ~~FBX importer bug fix~~
-- Editor camera speed uses a min and a max value set in GUI, instead of an array of hardcoded steps*
+- Editor camera speed uses a min and a max value set in GUI, instead of an array of hardcoded steps*. ~~User can set speed up/down keybinds in editor settings~~
 - Add a sort mode based on render group id #.
 Needs work if I'm going to bring it to main at some point
 - Audio volume is split into buses.
 Audio emitter component handles sound controllers automatically.
 Built in pitch variance.